Flea And Tick Prevention For Dogs (Complete Guide)

 That said, natural fragrances such as chamomile, lavender, eucalyptus, and citrus scents can serve as pleasant insect repellents—double-check before using essential oils on your cat.
 Kitties can have bad reactions due to grooming.

 You can find both natural and engineered shampoos for tick and flea control.
 As of this writing, the top sellers of flea and tick shampoo on Amazon include, in order:

-There are a number shampoos and fragrances that will defend and/or rid your whiskered wonder of fleas, ticks and other parasites.
+There are a number of shampoos and fragrances that will defend or rid your whiskered wonder of fleas, ticks, and other parasites.
 Most work to some extent.
 But if your fur foot is the outdoorsy type, they may not be a good overall solution.
 For that, you may want an ongoing, usually monthly, regimen.
 (More on that later.)

 The Laundry is Your Friend

 To keep from bringing fleas and their friends indoors when you come from an infested area, put your clothes in a plastic bag before entering the house.
 Take them off first.
 A garage would be handy for this step.

 Launder what you can in hot water on the longest wash cycle.
 Laundry detergent might be a nice touch too.
 But remember that your dog’s snout can smell way more than yours, so she’d probably appreciate natural unscented detergents.

 After the wash, dry the items on the hottest setting.
 For delicate items that you can’t launder, like plush toys, pillows, or couch cushions, put them in the dryer in the hottest setting for 30 minutes.
 The high-heat will kill mites, fleas, ticks, and a host of other nefarious beings.
 As a bonus, it will fluff out dust too.